petetanru/petetanru.github.io/_projects/char-nmt.md

 As reference, our BLEU scores seem to be on the right track.
 The baseline BLEU score of 10.7 is about the same as this [paper's](https://arxiv.org/pdf/1606.07947.pdf) small model baseline for TH-EN, which used the attention LSTM with 100 hidden units (they also tried 500 units) and beam search k=1 to 10.6 BLEU on the 2015 TED Talk corpus.

 ## Analysis ##

-I'm suprised by how well TCC performed, achieving only 0.4 lower BLEU despite the vocab size being only 1/10th of the word level model.
+**TCC**: I'm suprised by how well TCC performed, achieving only 0.4 lower BLEU despite the vocab size being only 1/10th of the word level model.
 Google reports that it gets good results with 8k - 40k vocab size when using subword units.
 TCC produces 1/4th the size of vocab yet still manages to learn quite well.

+**Character**: I know that Lee's paper manage to reach state of art, using english-german corpus.
+I'm surprised this has not worked as well for TH-EN.
+I'd like to see whether its performance would start to catch up given a large enough network though.

 -[ ] TODO: compare TCC to BPE.